 Cancer can result in similar liver damage, but if cancer is identified in the liver, the term chronic hepatitis is not used.

-The term “chronic” means that the damaging process has been going on for some time, at least a number of weeks.
+“Chronic” means that the damaging process has been going on for some time, at least a number of weeks.
 In contrast, “acute” hepatitis has most likely gone on for just a few days.
-Some cases of acute hepatitis can be cured; however, many forms of chronic hepatitis cannot be cured.
+Some cases of acute hepatitis can be cured, but many forms of chronic hepatitis cannot be cured.
 With proper treatment and monitoring, many patients with chronic hepatitis can live with minimal clinical signs and a good quality of life for extended periods of time.

-Chronic hepatitis can occur in any breed of dog, male or female, and at any age; although, most dogs are middle-aged to older.
+Chronic hepatitis can occur in any breed of dog, male or female, and at any age, although, most dogs are middle-aged or older.
 Some breeds of dogs are predisposed to getting certain types of hepatitis.
-For example, some breeds may develop chronic hepatitis as a result of accumulation of copper in the cells of the liver.
+For example, some breeds may develop chronic hepatitis as a result of the accumulation of copper in the cells of the liver.
 The excessive concentration of copper damages the liver cells and, if left untreated, frequently results in severe chronic hepatitis.

 The clinical signs associated with this condition vary greatly as a result of the multiple functions of the liver.
 The most common signs may include:

 Occasionally, dogs exhibit strange behavior or neurologic signs, such as severe lethargy, depression, aggression, blindness, standing in corners, pressing their heads into walls or corners, and, infrequently, loss of consciousness, seizures or coma.

 Sometimes chronic hepatitis is suspected based on routine blood health panels and can be diagnosed before your dog develops clinical signs.
 Once clinical signs of liver disease are observed in patients with chronic hepatitis, the disease process is often in a very advanced (late) stage as the liver has considerable reserve capacity to mask earlier stages of disease.